skytap/well-architected-framework/cost/README.md

 **Pay for consumption**

-Adopt a leasing model instead of owning infrastructure.
-Skytap offers many SaaS and PaaS resources that simplify overall architecture.
+Adopt a leasing model instead of owning infrastructure. {{site.Brand}} offers many SaaS and PaaS resources that simplify overall architecture.
 The cost of hardware, software, development, operations, security, and data center space is included in the pricing model.

 Also, choose pay-as-you-go over fixed pricing.
 That way, as a consumer, you're charged only for what you use.